Suffering

 It’s called the Feeling Aggregate because our present feelings are shaped by past accumulated experiences.
 Through lifetimes of craving, aversion, and choices rooted in ignorance, we have built up what might be called a "volitional memory", our "karma".
 This memory influences how we interpret the same sights, sounds, or thoughts differently from others.

 For example, someone else may hear a song and feel joy, while you hear the same song and feel sadness.
-The difference lies not in the sound itself, but in the stored karmic imprints that condition your feeling response.
+The difference lies not in the sound itself, but in the stored karmic imprints that condition our feeling response.

 This is why feelings are so central in the arising of suffering.